gmontamat/gentun/README.md

 # Sample usage

-Client-server model is still a work in progress, but you can test the genetic algorithm on a single box, as shown in the following example:
+Master-slave approach is still a work in progress, but you can test the genetic algorithm on a single box, as shown in the following example:

 ```python
 import pandas as pd